 East Cornwall · PL13

 A well-designed loft conversion adds a bedroom, an en-suite and useful storage to homes that were never built with the upper floor in mind — usually inside permitted development and almost always cheaper per square metre than extending sideways.
-In Polperro, that work is shaped by the place itself — Polperro is a famously photogenic East Cornwall fishing village with a tight Conservation Area covering the harbour, smugglers' cottages and the steep lanes inland — vehicle access is restricted in the village core, with a building stock that leans toward whitewashed cottages around the harbour and Victorian villas above the village.
+Working in Polperro means starting from the PL13 context — Polperro is a famously photogenic East Cornwall fishing village with a tight Conservation Area covering the harbour, smugglers' cottages and the steep lanes inland — vehicle access is restricted in the village core, with a building stock that leans toward carefully detailed replacement dwellings and Victorian villas above the village.

 • Conservation Area